Finding a Top Financial Advisor Firm in Burlington, Vermont

 When it comes to the creation of each client’s portfolio, the firm prefers taking a long-term view.
 In turn, it prioritizes asset allocation over individual security selection.
 The firm believes that a portfolio made up of a diverse array of asset classes holds the best chance for efficient returns in the long run.

-Rock Point Advisors, LLC
+Rock Point Advisors

 At this fee-only firm, the majority of clients are high-net-worth individuals, with the rest being non-high-net-worth individuals, charitable organizations and businesses.
 The firm imposes an account minimum of $500,000.